Property Valuation Services

 - Highest and best use

 Our objective is not to obtain the highest listing price.
-Our objective is to help clients determine a realistic pricing strategy that results in a successful transaction.
+Our objective is to help clients determine a realistic property pricing strategy that results in a successful transaction.

 Overpricing can reduce buyer interest, limit showings, extend marketing time, and ultimately lead to price reductions or unsuccessful marketing efforts.